tlevine/www.thomaslevine.com/content/!/brainstorming/index.md

   * smell ("What does broccili smell like?")
   * taste ("What does broccili taste like?")
   * look ("What does broccili look like?")
-* Switch the roles of observers. ("Does broccili like you?")
+* Switch the roles of participants. ("Does broccili like you?")
-* Vocabulary
+* Vocabulary; examples:
   * "What is broccili?"
   * "What do you mean by 'like'?"
-* Motivation
-  * Why do you mention that you like broccili?
+* Motivation ("Why do you mention that you like broccili?")